 On Fridays, children are allowed to wear a Wither’s T-Shirt instead of a uniform shirt.
-This can be a shirt from the Dad’s Club T-shirt sales, or other Withers events.
+This can be a shirt from the Dad’s Club T-shirt sales or other Withers events.
 The rest of the uniform is still required for the day:

 What is the absentee/tardy policy?

 Students need to be at school by 7:45 am.
-Students arriving after 7:45 am. will be considered tardy.
+Students arriving after 7:45 am will be considered tardy.
 After three tardies, a notice will be sent home to the parent for signature.
 If the problem persists, the parent will be reported to the district.

-If your child has suffered illness or injury that will result in an absence greater than 3 days (ie: chicken pox, appendix surgery), please notify Ms. Cano as soon as possible.
-She will work with the school nurse and counselor to help address health and academic concerns.
+If your child has suffered illness or injury that will result in an absence greater than three (3) days (ie: chickenpox, appendix surgery), please notify Mr. Hernandez as soon as possible.
+He will work with the school nurse and counselor to help address health and academic concerns.

 Can I have lunch with my child?

 Due to COVID-19, visitors during lunch are prohibited.
 The school will alert all parents when volunteers and visitors during lunch can resume.

 Can I Bring Food to My Child’s Classroom?

 To avoid unknowingly exposing students to food allergies, parents may not bring or send food items to school in celebration of birthdays.
 Food may be provided for the class parties, but those offerings will be coordinated through the room parent.